Sciencethebird/CGI_Lab_Programming_HW/p11/README.md

     - https://stackoverflow.com/questions/1841863/size-of-struct-in-c
     - [padding in C](https://www.javatpoint.com/structure-padding-in-c)
     - Basically, your computer read memory word by word, for 32 bit system, it's 4 byte, for 64 bit system, it's 8 byte.
 The compiler will optimize the memory reading cycle, thus avoid separating same memory space into two words (since in that case you need extra cycles to read a single memory block)
-    - bad memory placement, you need extra cycle to read `c`
+    - Here's an example of bad memory placement, you need extra cycle to read `c`
     - ![](https://static.javatpoint.com/cpages/images/structure-padding-in-c1.png)
     - with memory padding
     - ![](https://static.javatpoint.com/cpages/images/structure-padding-in-c2.png)